integeruser/MNIST-cnn/README.md

 ## Prerequisites
-The code uses the [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/) libraries.
+The code uses only the [NumPy](http://www.numpy.org/) library.
 Install the required dependencies with:
 ```
-pip3 install numpy scipy
+pip3 install numpy
 ```

 Then, download the MNIST data set (four `.gz` archives, see link above) and decompress it: